mohammadhashemii/mohammadhashemii.github.io/_pages/about.md

 Previously, I had the opportunity to work on a rotation project with Prof. [Li Xiong](https://www.cs.emory.edu/~lxiong/), where we developed privacy-preserving predictive models for multi-modal temporal Electronic Health Record (EHR) data.
 I also worked under the supervision of Dr. [Wei Jin](http://www.cs.emory.edu/~wjin30//) on designing scalable and explainable graph condensation methods for Graph Neural Networks.

-My broader research interests lie in machine learning, with applications in spatio-temporal computing, graph learning, and computer vision.
+My broader research interests lie in **Machine Learning**, with applications in **Spatial Computing**, **Graph Data Mining**, and **Computer Vision**.
 I am particularly interested in gaining a principled understanding of these methods by exploring their mathematical foundations and real-world implications.
 My long-term goal is to translate this theoretical insight into practical solutions for real-world challenges.

 🚨 <span style="color:red; font-weight:bold;">Actively Seeking Research Internship Opportunities — Summer/Spring 2026</span>

 If your team is working on cutting-edge problems at the intersection of ML in general, I’d love to contribute.

-## 📘 Research Interests

-- Machine Learning
-- Spatial computing
-- Graph Data Mining
-- Computer Vision

 ## 🔥 News